docker-archive/dcus-hol-2017/docker-cloud/README.md

 		To https://github.com/<your github repo>/voting-demo.git
    		c1788a1..2ab640a  master -> master
        ```
+> **Note:** You may be prompted to set your email and name when you attempt to commit your changes.
+If this is the case, simply follow the instructions provided on your screen
+>
 > **Note:** If you have two factor authentication (2FA) configured on your GitHub account you will need to enter your personal access token (PAT) instead of your password when prompted.

 6. In the Docker Cloud web UI, navigate back to the **voting** repo and notice that the status is **BUILDING**.